-- The first volume of Magical Record Lyrical Nanoha Force has Commander Hayate reconstructing the Riot Force Six task force from Nanoha StrikerS so they could resolve the Huckebein and Eclipse case before it could grow into a serious incident.
+- The first volume of Magical Record Lyrical Nanoha Force has Commander Hayate reconstructing the Riot Force Six task force from Magical Girl Lyrical Nanoha StrikerS so they could resolve the Hückebein and Eclipse case before it could grow into a serious incident.

 - This happens in One Piece.
 After Kuma scattered the crew to the four corners of the world, Luffy gives them an appointment to meet in Sabaody after two years, after they have powered up, to put the band back together.